This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Is soda bread difficult to make?

-It is the world’s easiest loaf!
-Just mix all ingredients, form a rough loaf, after all it is half of the appeal, score a cross on top with a sharp knife, pop in the oven and 45 min later enjoy with butter and honey.
+This bread is definitely in competition for the world’s easiest loaf!
+Just mix all ingredients, form a rough loaf, after all it is half of the appeal, score a cross on top with a This is an affiliate link.sharp knife, pop in the oven.
+Just 45 minutes later, you can enjoy it with butter, honey or whatever you love most.

 Honey and Buckwheat Soda Bread with Sea Salt